You got questions?

 I got answers … hopefully.

-See below for a bevy of information including questions about design projects, timing and cost, as well as all shop related questions like shipping, returns and care instructions.
+See below for a bevy of information including questions about design projects, timing and cost, and how to know if we’ll be a good fit.
 Don’t see your question here, email me directly and ask!

 General Design Shit